TrackableEntities/TrackableEntities.Core.Sample/README.md

             options.SerializerSettings.PreserveReferencesHandling = PreserveReferencesHandling.All);
     ```

-- Use the DotNet CLI to scaffold a Customer controller
+- Use the DotNet CLI to scaffold a Customer controller.
     + Install NuGet package: Microsoft.VisualStudio.Web.CodeGeneration.Design
     + Open a command prompt at the Web project location and run the following: